Security Devices and CCTV

 • No security cameras or recording devices are allowed in any part of the interior (even if turned off or disconnected) or common areas.

-• Noise decibel monitors are allowed indoors but must be disclosed, and cannot be placed in bedrooms, bathrooms, or sleeping areas.
+• Noise decibel monitors are allowed indoors but must be disclosed and cannot be placed in bedrooms, bathrooms, or sleeping areas.

 Hosts who don't comply may have their listings removed.

-For more details: Airbnb Security Device Policy
+For more details, visit Airbnb Security Device Policy

 Other Platforms